top of page

 Why does Project BRAVO require so many documents?

 Applications cannot be screened for eligibility until all documents are submitted.
-If you submit documents after submitting your application, make sure you provide the name of the head of household and contact information so the document can be linked to the application.
+If you provide documents after submitting your application, make sure you include the name of the head of household and contact information so the document can be linked to the application.

 I’ve been calling Project BRAVO and no one is answering?